-The objective of this course is to learn about the Enhanced Transparency Framework (EFT) under the Paris Agreement.
+The objective of this course is to learn about the Enhanced Transparency Framework (ETF) under the Paris Agreement.
 It will be useful to those wishing to understand the importance of forest-related data collection, analysis and dissemination in meeting the Enhanced Transparency Framework requirements.

 Originally published in June 2020.
 Updated in February 2023.

 Individuals who would especially benefit from taking this course include:

 - Heads of national forest authorities or ministry.

 - Climate or forest officers.

 - Students in forestry and environmental sciences.

 - The importance of forests in achieving the goals of the Paris Agreement.

 - The progressive changes in moving towards the transparency framework under the Paris Agreement, illustrating how this could be addressed in the forest sector.

 - The principles and elements which guide the design and operation of a sustainable National Forest Monitoring System (NFMS).